I have sometimes been careless and unaware of the consequences of my behavior.

-- For example: At the age of 6, or 7, I hit my best friend, and next door neighbor with a souvenir baseball bat as I was practicing my swing and left to tell his mother before I saw him get back up.
+For example: At the age of 6, or 7, I hit my best friend, and next door neighbor with a souvenir baseball bat as I was practicing a major league swing and left before I saw him get back up.

 I've always believed in being good and doing right, but I was not prepared to deal with evil or vengeance until I encountered it in my own life, and by then, I needed help.

 - As I drove to help my daughter, another person was destroyed by means that invalidated me, and my effort to address what was now two crimes used to silence us both.

 - And, deterred from my opportunity to help her and still determined to work with others who also needed help, I realized that they may have become victims of the same tactics: a forced application of the silent treatment.

 Perhaps it was my innocence that failed me!
 I had no intention to hurt my best friend, and for that reason would not, or could not recognize or understand retaliation in the matter, but because his family name, like mine, had connotations that might refer to us as leaky, or unpredictable representations of ‘His Word’, I try to understand what happened from His point of view.

 - I am not always capable of taking the blame for others, but have sought to correct what I found to be wrong.

 - I was not able to maintain the privacy and/or confidence of others because we were required to report crime that led to injuries.